nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 #### Technical Impacts
 - **Data Breach**: The attackers were able to gain access to AWS S3 buckets housing intellectual property related to internally used engineering test cars.
 - **Malware infection**: The intrusion allowed the attackers to install evasive cryptocurrency mining scripts.
-In addition to steaking computing resources, these nefarious scripts provide an avenue for attackers to persist within the environment if not properly detected and remediated
+In addition to stealing computing resources, these nefarious scripts provide an avenue for attackers to persist within the environment if not properly detected and remediated

 #### Business Impacts
 - **Financial**: Increases in the cost of cloud computing resources could be realized depending on the length of time the attackers spent mining crypto currency within the compromised network: risk of exfiltrating and selling valuable intellectual property to highest bidding competitor.